mesothelioma - asbestosis - NIHL - HAVS - Expert Witness

 NIHL (Noise Induced Hearing Loss - i.e. deafness caused through exposure to noise)

 Ken is a forensic engineer and has been instructed as an expert witness in many personal injury cases since 1975 but now only accepts asbestos, noise and hand arm vibration injury disease cases.

 Almost all cases are by instructions as a Single Joint Expert, therefore, there is an approximate split of 50/50 between Claimant and Defendants.
-In most cases there are several defendants.
+In some cases there are several defendants.

 He served an indentured apprenticeship with a contractor and also studied both construction and